JIRA User Module – Conclusion

 Manage Issues in JIRA:

 1) Edit: As the name suggests, this option lets you modify an issue created.
 Click on it and modify the information as desired.
 Choose ‘Update’ when done.
-This is similar to “Create Issue” dialog.
+This is similar to “Create Issue” dialogue.

 2) Comment: This is a useful way to record the proceedings on an issue and to communicate with the concerned members.
 Enter your comments and choose the option to restrict viewership: